dvgodoy/FundamentalsPyTorch_IndabaX_SouthAfrica/README.md

-# Fundamentas of PyTorch: building a model step-by-step
+# Fundamentals of PyTorch: building a model step-by-step

 Learn the basics of building a PyTorch model using a structured, incremental and from first principles approach.
 Find out why PyTorch is the fastest growing Deep Learning framework and how to make use of its capabilities: autograd, dynamic computation graph, model classes, data loaders and more.